Flights to Israel in August 2020 - Who’s flying to Tel Aviv during COVID-19?

 Belavia is operating a weekly flight from Minsk to Tel Aviv on Tuesdays.

-Austrian Airlines will resume flights between Vienna and Tel Aviv from June 15th.
-The route will operate each Sunday, Thursday, and Saturday.
+Austrian Airlines resumed flights between Vienna and Tel Aviv from June 15th.
+The route operates each Sunday, Thursday, and Saturday.

 Turkish Airlines will continue to operate one or two daily flights flights between Istanbul and Tel Aviv.